Bernstein-Sato polynomial and related invariants for meromorphic functions

 \section{Multiplier ideals: algebraic construction}

 In this section we define the algebraic version of multiplier ideals for meromorphic functions using log resolutions.
-Let $ \cO_{\CC^n,0}$ be the ring of germs of holomorphic functions around a point $0\in \CC^n$, which we identify with $R= \CC\{ x_1,\dots , x_n\}$ by taking local coordinates.
 Throughout this section we use the notation introduced in Section \ref{Sec:log_resolution} concerning the numerical data associated to a log resolution $\pi : X \to U$ of the meromorphic germ $f / g$.